Septic Tank Conversion Units

 'ADD-ON' plants which are installed after an existing septic tank to convert it into a sewage treatment plant which can discharge, legally, directly to a ditch.
 These must have the EN 12566 Certificate in order for compliance with Environment Agency standards.

 'IN-TANK' conversions which are sold to fit into an existing septic tank to 'convert' it to a sewage treatment plant.
-These DO NOT have the mandatory EN 12566 Certificate and are not accepted by the Environment Agency for an Exemption.
-You will not obtain an Exemption from the Environment Agency if you fit one of these.
+These DO NOT have the mandatory EN 12566 Certificate and are not accepted by the Environment Agency under the General BInding Rules.
 A septic tank was never designed to have chambers suitable for conversion to a sewage treatment plant.

 The EN 12566 test runs for 38 weeks at an independent EN Test Centre.
 It monitors the performance of the plant under a variety of circumstances - normal use, underloading, overloading, etc. This test costs around £30,000 per plant and you cannot test 'in-tank' systems, as they are not consistent, i.e. septic tanks are different sizes, different shapes, etc. and so there is no EN Test for them as it would be pointless.
-The only way that you could obtain an exemption for one would be to dig up the septic tank and send it, complete with the 'in-tank' conversion to an EN Test Centre to be tested as a complete system.
+The only way that you could obtain an EN12566 Certificate for one would be to dig up the septic tank and send it, complete with the 'in-tank' conversion to an EN Test Centre to be tested as a complete system.
 Unfortunately, this would cost you around £30,000.

 There are two add-on plants that do have the EN 12566 Certificate, as they both have been tested using septic tank effluent:.
 They are: